 The Bank's PD models predict the long-term average of the one-year default rate while the observed default frequency (ODF) depends on the current state of the economy.
-The year 2020 was extraordinary because of the COVID-19 pandemic and measures were taken to avoid unnecessary defaults for customers with a temporary reduction in income.
+The year 2021 was extraordinary because of the ongoing COVID-19 pandemic and measures that were taken to avoid unnecessary defaults for customers with a temporary reduction in income.
 Since the PD models were fitted on regular business cycle data, a discrepancy between ODF and predicted default rates should not be a cause for concern.

-In 2020 there were 18 observed defaults for large companies, which translates to a 3.9% default frequency compared to a predicted default probability of 5.3%.
+In 2021 there were a handful of observed defaults for large companies, which translates to a 1.6% default frequency compared to a predicted default probability of 5.7%.
 The defaults were so few that a meaningful comparison of the observed default frequency and the predicted probability of default per risk class is not possible.

 For individuals and small companies, however, the number of defaults allow for a meaningful breakdown by risk classes, as shown in Exhibits 4.4 and 4.5.
 Risk classes 1 through 4 are grouped together due to few defaults in those classes.
-In the case of individuals, the mapping from PD to risk classes for years 2018 to 2020 differ from those of previous years, due to a recalibration of the rating model in 2018.
-As expected, due to COVID-19 measures, the observed default frequency is lower than the predicted long-term default rate.
-The observed default frequency was 2.0% compared to the 3.7% predicted probability of default for individuals, while corresponding rates were 4.2% and 6.9% for small companies, respectively.
+In the case of individuals, the mapping from PD to risk classes for years 2018 to 2021 differ from those of previous years, due to a recalibration of the rating model in 2018.
+The long-term average of the probability of default for each risk class is based on the rating models in use at the beginning of each year and therefore recalibrations that were implemented during the year and are shown in Exhibit 4.3 will not be visible here until the next report.